An expert engineer in wood structures identifies the most common framing mistakes and offers advice on how to avoid them

 - Consistency counts.
 Inconsistent alignment, framing, materials, nailing, spacing, spans, and gluing all create problems — both real and perceived — for homeowners.
 Many of these problems can be avoided with consistent building practices.

-- Prevent moisture intrusion.
-Special attention to housewraps, flashings, shingling of underlayments, and use of vapor retarders is vital to preventing moisture-related problems.
+- Moisture is the enemy.
+Prevent moisture intrusion by paying special attention to housewraps, flashing, shingling of underlayments, and use of vapor retarders.
+This is vital to preventing moisture-related problems.

 - Load path continuity.
 Continuous sheathing and proper fasteners will provide uplift resistance against high winds.